-Today’s Devotion: Do You Worship God in Spirit and in Truth?
+How Do We Worship God in Spirit and in Truth?

-So then how can we worship God in spirit and in truth as we pray or read the Bible?
+So, how can we worship God in spirit and in truth as we pray or read the Bible?
 Let’s read a passage of God’s words together.
 God’s words say, “A normal spiritual life is to live a life before God.
-When praying one can quiet one’s heart before God, and throughone can seek for enlightenment by the Holy Spirit, know God’s words, and can understand the will of God.
+When praying one can quiet one’s heart before God, and through prayer one can seek for enlightenment by the Holy Spirit, know God’s words, and can understand the will of God.
 When eating and drinking the words of God one can be clearer and more lucid on what God wants to do right now, and one can have a new path of practice and not be conservative, so that all one’s practice is for the purpose of achieving progress in life.
-For example, one’s prayer is not for the purpose of saying some nice words, or to bawl before God to express one’s debt, but rather it is to practice exercising one’s spirit, to quiet one’s heart before God, to practice searching for guidance in all things, to make one’s heart a heart that is drawn toward new light every day, to neither be passive nor lazy, and to enter onto the right track of practicing God’s words” (“Regarding a Normal Spiritual Life”).
+For example, one’s prayer is not for the purpose of saying some nice words, or to bawl before God to express one’s debt, but rather it is to practice exercising one’s spirit, to quiet one’s heart before God, to practice searching for guidance in all things, to make one’s heart a heart that is drawn toward new light every day, to neither be passive nor lazy, and to enter onto the right track of practicing God’s words” (“Regarding a Proper Spiritual Life”).

 The Lord Jesus said, “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind” (Matthew 22:37).
-God requires that we seek to love Him, and we should expend for God and busy ourselves working for God upon the foundation of loving God and satisfying God.
-We should consider God’s burden with an honest heart and satisfy His will, free from any taint or making any personal bargain, and not for the sake of gaining blessings or crowns—only this is to worship the Lord in spirit and in truth.
+God requires that we pursue love of Him, and that when we expend for God and busy ourselves working for God, it should be done upon the foundation of loving God and satisfying God.
+We should sincerely be considerate of God’s burden and satisfy His will, free from any contamination or personal bargaining, and not do these things to gain blessings or crowns—only this is to worship the Lord in spirit and in truth.
 Take Peter, for example.
 After the Lord Jesus resurrected, He asked Peter three times: “Simon, son of Jonas, love you me? … Feed my sheep” (John 21:16).
-From His question, Peter understood the Lord’s requirement and the task the Lord had entrusted to him: To seek to become someone who loved and satisfied God, to do everything in his power to feed God’s sheep and to complete God’s commission.
-Peter etched the task the Lord had entrusted him with in his heart, and in his later work, he sought even more to love God and satisfy God with all his heart and soul.
-He spread the Lord’s gospel in every direction, and he bore witness to the Lord’s words and will to even more people.
-In his work, he exalted the Lord and bore witness to the Lord in every way, and he led brothers and sisters using the truth he understood, he brought them all before the Lord and made them honor the Lord as great.
-Furthermore, when Peter encountered persecution and adversity, he was able to swear loyalty to the Lord unto death so that, in the end, he dedicated everything he had, even his life, to the Lord.
+From His question, Peter understood the Lord’s requirements and the task the Lord had entrusted to him: to pursue becoming someone who loved and satisfied God, to do everything in his power to feed God’s sheep, and to complete God’s commission.
+Peter etched the task the Lord had entrusted him with in his heart, and in his later work, he sought even more to love and satisfy God with all his heart and soul.
+He spread the Lord’s gospel in every direction, and he testified the Lord’s words and will to even more people.
+In his work, he exalted and testified the Lord in every way, and he led his brothers and sisters using the truth he understood, he brought them all before the Lord, and taught them to respect the Lord above all.
+Furthermore, when Peter encountered persecution and adversity, he was able to swear loyalty to the Lord unto death, so that, in the end, he sacrificed all he had, even his life, for the Lord.
 He was crucified hanging upside down, thus bearing testimony to his extreme love for God and his willingness to obey till death.
-Peter worshiped God in spirit and in truth, he expended himself for God with a heart that loved God and, in the end, he became someone who delighted the Lord, and whom the Lord praised.
+Peter worshiped God in spirit and in truth, he expended with a heart that loved God and, in the end, he became someone who delighted the Lord, and whom the Lord praised.